 Homepage / Bullion Coins: Austrian Bullion

-The Austrian Mint produces Austrian bullion coins; they are also known as the Vienna Philharmonic bullion coins.
+The Austrian Mint produces Austrian bullion coins, also known as the Austrian Vienna Philharmonic bullion coins.

-The Mint also issues all Austrian Euros and fractional coins, Commemorative Collector Coins and it produces blanks for other countries minting facilities.
+The Austrian Mint also issues all Euros for the country, fractional coins, commemorative collector coins, and it produces blanks for other countries minting facilities.

 Three years after the introduction of the Vienna Philharmonic Gold Bullion coin, in 1992, it became the World's bestselling bullion coin.